BAMresearch/aRTist-handbook/source/tutorial_ctscan_module.rst

 ------------
 .. _CtScanModuleCtScanSetup:

-In the previous section :ref:`A Simple CT Scan <CtScanModuleASimpleCTScan>`: the basic functionality of the *CtScan* module has been demonstrated.
+In the previous section :ref:`A Simple CT Scan <CtScanModuleASimpleCTScan>` the basic functionality of the *CtScan* module has been demonstrated.
 Therefore, a template |artist| project has been provided, which already included definitions of the basic components of a CT system.
 Generally for a CT scan simulation, there are several parameters to be considered as displayed in :numref:`CtScanModuleComponents`.

 .. _CtScanModuleComponents:
 .. figure:: pictures/CtScanModule_Components.svg